-Rainbow Online Connection (ROC) will serve participants (ages 12-17) and Leaders in Training (ages 17-18) with the opportunity to connect throughout the year virtually through at-home activities and staff-led interactive programming.
+Rainbow Online Connection (ROC) is our online program that allows participants to connect throughout the year virtually through at-home activities and staff-led interactive programming.
 ROC is an entirely virtual program which participants can join in from wherever they are!

 YES!
 Rainbow Camp® is accredited with the Ontario Camps Association (OCA).
 The OCA is an organization that ensures all accredited camps achieve high safety standards and employ best camping practices.
 To learn more about the OCA, check out their website HERE.

 The well being and safety of our campers and staff is of the utmost importance to Rainbow Camp.
 We are accredited by the Ontario Camps Association which ensures we meet the highest standards for safety, leadership, programs and administration.